ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

   (AWQ) accounts for the activations of the model, i.e., the most significant features of the input data, and how it is distributed during inference.
-By tailoring the precision of the model's weights to the particular characteristic of the input, you can minimize the loss of accuracy caused by quantization.
+By tailoring the precision of the model's weights to the particular characteristic of the input, we can minimize the loss of accuracy caused by quantization.
 #h(0pt)

 === Retrieval Augmented Generation (RAG) <heading_rag>
 Retrieval Augmented Generation (RAG) is a technique for augmenting LLM knowledge with additional data.
 LLMs can reason about wide-ranging topics, but their knowledge is limited to the public data up to a specific point in time that they were trained on.
-If you want to build AI applications that can reason about private data or data introduced after a model's cutoff date, you need to augment the knowledge of the model with the specific information it needs.
+If we want to build AI applications that can reason about private data or data introduced after a model's cutoff date, we need to augment the knowledge of the model with the specific information it needs.
 The process of bringing the appropriate information and inserting it into the model prompt is known as Retrieval Augmented Generation (RAG) @web_langchain_rag.
 RAG extends